 Information was disseminated at the annual meeting on July 19th, 2012 at the Kansas City Airport Hilton.
 Meeting CDs were sent to all representatives.
 100% COMPLETE

 Anticipated work next quarter:

 Tests evaluating settlement cracking will continue next quarter.
-Mixtures containing the admixture Acti-Gel will be tested both with and without the addition of synthetic and steel fibers.
-The influence of temperature and relative humidity on settlement cracking will be evaluated.
+Mixtures containing synthetic and steel fibers will be analyzed.